knavely/blog/peaceable.md

 <img src="assets/images/ghost.png" style="width:400px;height:400px;">

 I almost jumped out of my chair the first time I encountered this Ghostie in my Machine!
-It's not optimal thankfully, because that would be very frightening.
+It's not optimal thankfully, but it's a bit unsettling how good it is!

 	14. use the drop down to change the size of the board to 15